-Golf is a game of traditions and etiquette, and part of that etiquette requires the use of ball markers on the green.
-In this article we discuss golf ball markers in great detail, including what they are, why you need to use them, and the different types of ball markers golfers regularly use on the course.
-We have also provided some in-depth reviews highlighting several of the most popular and best-selling golf ball markers on the market today—ball markers that can take on many different sizes, shapes, and forms.
+Long are the days where you can throw down a quarter or a broken golf tee to use as your golf ball marker.
+As golf has become more popular and mainstream, players now have a wide arrange of golf ball markers they can use when out on the green.
+In this article, we discuss these golf ball markers in greater detail, including what they are, why you need to use them, and the different types.
+We have also provided some in-depth reviews highlighting several of the most popular and best-selling golf ball markers on the market today.

 Top 5 Best Golf Markers